FAQ

 Prismatica is not explicitly politically biased, although we often discuss broad political topics through a philosophical and Radically Centrist lens.
 However, in some instances, especially those concerning human rights and freedoms, Prismatica may display a bias toward humanism and peaceful activism.

-Prismatica was created by Priest Gooding and Christopher Mesropian; ENPRI is currently run by Priest, Conor Kennedy, Ashley Lang, and Taven Strickert.
+Prismatica was created by Priest Gooding and Christopher Mesropian; ENPRI is currently run by Priest and Taven Strickert.

 Of Course!
 We have a few ways you can contribute to the Prismatica project: Encyclopedia Prismatica, our seasonal journal; The Collection, our collaborative portfolio of art, music, and artefacts; and by submitting short form articles or op-eds to be published under our Articles section on a rolling basis.

 Encyclopedia Prismatica is a radical take on the traditional journal; combining elements of the literary magazine and the academic journal, the Encyclopedia seeks to create engaged literature, and to explore topics from unique and overlooked perspectives.
-It is released seasonally as a digital publication.
+It is released seasonally as a digital and physical publication.
+For questions, contact the editors at enpri@enterprismatica.com

 The tradition of Engaged Literature (also known as committed literature) goes back to the mid-20th century, when writers and thinkers wanted their art to mean something for society.
 We expand that tradition to new areas, keeping up with modern times.
 For more information, visit the Encyclopedia Prismatica page.